 i.
 “They know not, to wit, the truth and right of the cause, nor the duty of their place.
 Men are oft said in Scripture not to know what they do not love and practise.”
 (Poole)

 ii.
-Adam Clarke understood the application to the judges in Asaph’s day, but had a much better opinion of the judges of his own time (1822): “They are ignorant and do not wish to be instructed.
+Adam Clarke had a much better opinion of the judges of his own time (1822), but he understood the application to the judges in Asaph’s day: “They are ignorant and do not wish to be instructed.
 They will not learn; they cannot teach.
 Happy England!
-How different from Judea, even in the days of Jehoshaphat!
+How different from Judea…in the days of Jehoshaphat!
 All thy judges are learned, righteous, and impartial.
 Never did greater men in their profession dignify any land or country.”
 (Clarke)

 i.
 Boice mentioned three perils that are the destined doom for governments that forget God:

 · Ignorance (they do not know).